MicrosoftDocs/learn/learn-pr/azure/create-azure-resource-manager-template-vs-code/includes/3-exercise-create-and-deploy-template.md

     Notice the ```tags``` and ```location``` attributes are filled in.
 The ```location``` attribute uses a function to set the location of the resource to the location of the resource group.
 You'll learn about tags and functions in the next module.

-1. Change the values of the resource *name* and *displayName* to something unique, (for example, **learnexercise12321**).
+1. Change the values of the resource *name* and *displayName* to something unique (for example, **learnexercise12321**).
 This name must be unique across all of Azure, so choose something unique to you.

 1. Change the value of the sku *name* from **Premium_LRS** to **Standard_LRS**.
 Change the value of *tier* to **Standard**.
 Notice that Visual Studio Code gives you the proper choices for your attribute values in IntelliSense.
 Delete the default value including the quotation marks, and enter quotation marks to see this work.